 5. Announce the program and provide instructions

-The first thing you should do when implementing a referral program is to announce it to everyone in the organization.
-Publish your incentive structure and highlight the most desirable rewards.
+Publicize your incentive structure within your internal company network and highlight the most desirable rewards.
 Be sure to include clear instructions so that everyone knows how they can make referrals.
-Deliver the instructions in a video, downloadable PDF or on a webpage on your company’s internal site.
-It’s also a good idea to post the information in areas where employees congregate, such as a break room, to keep the information easily accessible.
+It’s also a good idea to post the information in areas where employees congregate, such as a break room.

 Consider including details about your employee referral program in your new hire onboarding process.